Future

 The upcoming regulations have not yet been published nor have the changes been ratified by the World Motor Sport Council – the latter will occur on June 28, 2024 – but the FIA has presented its outline for what the technical and sporting regulations are set to include.

-Including the removal of DRS, the implementation of synthetic fuels, improved electrical power, and lighter cars, here are the changes set to be made to F1 in the future.
+Including the removal of DRS, improved electrical power, and lighter cars, here are the changes set to be made to F1 in the future.

 A new overtaking aid replaces DRS